Are you really running out of eggs?

 Sperm can be found in the cervical canal seconds after ejaculation regardless of sex position.

-Although female orgasm may promote sperm transport, there is no known relationship between orgasm and fertility.
+Although female orgasm may promote sperm transport, there is no known relationship between female orgasm and fertility.

-Sperm will move to the fallopian tube with the dominant follicle during ovulation i.e. the follicle that has just released the egg.
+Sperm will move to the fallopian tube which has the dominant follicle during ovulation i.e. the follicle that has just released the egg.

 Once the egg has been released from its follicle, it will live for 24 hours, so it must be fertilised within that time period.

-That’s why the ‘fertile window’ includes the day of ovulation as the last day (6th day) for conception.
+That’s why the ‘fertile window’ includes the day of ovulation as the last day (6th day of your fertile window) for conception.
+So this 6th day (ovulation day) is the last opportunity you have to conceive.
+Intercourse after this day won’t result in conception.

 Hopefully this has helped you debunk some of those myths that might have been hounding you and which should now be put to rest.